 Recently, mammalian TRIP13 has been shown to regulate the spindle assembly checkpoint (SAC), which monitors kinetochore-microtubule attachment in both mitosis and meiosis (Musacchio and Salmon, 2007).
 In this pathway, unattached kinetochores generate an inhibitor of the anaphase promoting complex/cyclosome (APC/C) called the mitotic checkpoint complex (MCC), which is composed of the MAD2, CDC20, BUBR1, and BUB3 proteins (Fraschini et al., 2001; Hardwick et al., 2000; Sudakin et al., 2001).
-MAD2 is a relative of the meiotic HORMADs, and exists in one of two conformers: an inactive “open” state (O-MAD2), and an active “closed” state (C-MAD2) (Figure 7-figure supplement 1A) that binds CDC20 through a safety-belt interaction to form the core of the MCC (Chao et al., 2012; Luo et al., 2004; Shah et al., 2004; Sironi et al., 2002).
+MAD2 is a relative of the meiotic HORMADs, and exists in one of two conformers: an inactive “open” state (O-MAD2), and an active “closed” state (C-MAD2) (Figure 8-figure supplement 1A) that binds CDC20 through a safety-belt interaction to form the core of the MCC (Chao et al., 2012; Luo et al., 2004; Shah et al., 2004; Sironi et al., 2002).
 After all kinetochores become properly attached to microtubules, new MCC assembly is halted and the SAC is inactivated.
-Timely SAC inactivation requires TRIP13 {Wang:2014jx} and the HORMA domain protein p31(comet) (Habu et al., 2002; Hagan et al., 2011; Ma et al., 2012; Varetti et al., 2011; Westhorpe et al., 2011; Xia et al., 2004). p31(comet) forms a heterodimeric complex specifically with C-MAD2 {Xia:2004ft}(Habu et al., 2002; Yang et al., 2007)(Chao et al., 2012; Tipton et al., 2011b; Xia et al., 2004; Yang et al., 2007) and can extract MAD2 from the MCC, likely by competing with BUBR1 for MAD2 binding {Chao:2012ji}(Chao et al., 2012; Westhorpe et al., 2011; Yang et al., 2007). p31(comet) and TRIP13 can together cause the dissociation of MAD2 from CDC20 in vitro (Eytan et al., 2014; Teichner et al., 2011), and have been proposed to inactivate the SAC through MCC disassembly (Wang et al., 2014; Xia et al., 2004).
+Timely SAC inactivation requires two factors, TRIP13 (Wang et al., 2014) and the HORMA domain protein p31(comet) (Habu et al., 2002; Hagan et al., 2011; Ma et al., 2012; Varetti et al., 2011; Westhorpe et al., 2011; Xia et al., 2004), which recent evidence suggests may act together to directly disassemble the MCC. p31(comet) specifically recognizes and binds C-MAD2, and the p31(comet)-MAD2 interface overlaps MAD2’s interface with BUBR1 in the intact MCC (Chao et al., 2012; Tipton et al., 2011b; Xia et al., 2004; Yang et al., 2007), suggesting that p31(comet) may compete with BUBR1 for MAD2 binding.
+Further, the combined activities of p31(comet) and TRIP13 can cause the dissociation of MAD2 from immunoprecipitated CDC20 or BUBR1 complexes in vitro (Eytan et al., 2014; Teichner et al., 2011).

 Intriguingly, human TRIP13 has also been identified as an oncogene: TRIP13 is overexpressed in a number of human cancers (Banerjee et al., 2014; Larkin et al., 2012; van Kester et al., 2012; Wang et al., 2014), and can promote proliferation and invasion when overexpressed in human cell lines (Banerjee et al., 2014).
 The source of TRIP13’s oncogenic activity is unknown, but may stem from effects on chromosome structure and DNA repair pathways (as its meiotic functions would suggest), or may instead arise from aberrant regulation of the spindle assembly checkpoint.

 Pch2/TRIP13 is thus directly implicated in the regulation of HORMA domain-mediated signaling in two separate pathways, meiotic recombination and the spindle assembly checkpoint.
 The mechanistic basis for this regulation, however, remains unknown.
-Here, we show that Pch2/TRIP13 comprises a new family of AAA+ ATPase protein remodelers, with a substrate-recognition domain similar to the NSF/p97/PEX1 remodeler family but a physical mechanism more closely related to the bacterial ClpX unfoldase.
+Here, we show that Pch2/TRIP13 comprises a new family of AAA+ ATPase protein remodelers, with a substrate-recognition domain similar to the NSF/p97/PEX1 remodeler family and a physical mechanism closely related to the bacterial ClpX unfoldase.
 We show that TRIP13 converts closed, active MAD2 to its inactive open conformer, and that p31(comet) functions as an adapter to recognize closed MAD2 and deliver it to TRIP13.
 Thus, TRIP13 regulates the spindle assembly checkpoint through MAD2 conformational conversion and safety belt disengagement, and a similar mechanism for HORMAD complex disassembly likely underlies the enzyme’s regulatory functions in meiosis.

 Results